frankkopp/Jarkanoid/README.md

 The better pattern would propably be a classical GameLoop pattern (GameLoop -> (processEvents, updateWorld, renderFrame).
 Although I do also have a game loop pattern in place it updates only model objects.
 The model then uses property bindung and the Observer pattern to update the view.

-The GameLoop pattern would also have made the code easier to understand and would probalby have avoided many line of code compared to the MVC pattern.
+The GameLoop pattern would also have made the code easier to understand and would probalby have avoided many lines of code compared to the MVC pattern.